New York Rangers have to watch Saturday as Eastern Conference playoff scramble continues

 Ahead of the Rangers (current wild cards)

-A 2-0 win over the visiting Senators nudged the Bruins (24-20-6) into third place in the Atlantic Division, behind the Toronto Maple Leafs and Florida Panthers, and dropped the Tampa Bay Lightning into the first wild-card spot.
-However, the Lightning have four games in hand on the Bruins and at least two on all the other playoff contenders as they prepare for back-to-back road games Friday against the Chicago Blackhawks and Saturday against the Detroit Red Wings.
+A 2-0 win over the visiting Senators on Thursday nudged the Bruins past the Tampa Bay Lightning and into third place in the Atlantic Division, behind the Toronto Maple Leafs and Florida Panthers — for one night.
+But the Lightning (26-18-3) jumped back into third on Friday by rallying for a 4-3 overtime road win against the Chicago Blackhawks, dropping Boston back to the top wild card.
+The Lightning also have three games in hand on the Bruins and at least one on all the other playoff contenders as they prepare for the second of back-to-back road games against the Detroit Red Wings on Saturday night.

 Columbus Blue Jackets (23-19-7, 53 points)